jstac/recursive_utility_code/README.md

 The paper is available [via arXiv](https://arxiv.org/abs/1710.06526).

-At this stage the code is written only in Python and Julia.
-MATLAB code is in the pipeline.
-(Please prompt us if you need it.)
+The code is written in MATLAB, Python and Julia.

-The Python code is slower but it's also clearer and more stable.
-(The only issue with speed is that we need to recompute the stability coefficients at many different parameterizations.
+The MATLAB and Python code is slower but also clearer and more stable.
+(The only issue with speed is that we need to recompute the stability coefficients at many parameterizations.
 This operation is highly parallelizable but any such optimizations make the code less transparent and less portable.
 Hence we've stuck with the base implementation.)

-The figures are reconstructed in Jupyter notebooks.
+In the case of MATLAB, execute the `run_*` files.
+In the case of Python and Julia, the figures are reconstructed in Jupyter notebooks.
 If you navigate to the `*.ipynb` files in the directories above you will be able to see them.

 The whole scientific Python stack can be downloaded as a package